ThulasiA/thulasia.github.io/about.md

 permalink: /about/
 ---

-My notes on my learning of React, ES6 and more!
+Notes on my learning of React, ES6 and more!